apache/directory-fortress-core/README-MULTITENANCY.md

 -------------------------------------------------------------------------------
 ## SECTION 4.
 How to Setup a New Tenant

 1. Use the Fortress load utility to set up new tenant contexts.
-The 'addcontainer' tag can be used to do this:
+The *addcontainer* tag can be used to do this:

  ```
  <addcontainer>